ducent/eugen/README.rst

 .. code-block:: console

-  $ eugen your_css_file.css and_another.css -t templates_directory -o output_directory
+  $ eugen your_css_file.css and_another.css -t templates_directory -o output_directory -v

 Syntax
 ------

-In order to generate the final documentation, you'll have to add some tags in your CSS comments based on what you'd expect:
+In order to generate the documentation, you'll have to add some tags in your CSS comments based on what you'd expect:

 .. code-block:: css